My

 whom I dislike?
 Do I give of my time and talents to help build up my local community, to welcome the stranger and those in need?

-to be converted, to experience a heartfelt conversion: this is something that all of us – especially you Cardinals and myself – must do.
+to be converted, to experience a heartfelt conversion: this is something that all of us – especially you Cardinals and myself – must do.”

-Listening to those words made me pause and reflect on the goodness of God and how fortunate most of us are.
-We have so much to thank God for.
+those words made me pause and reflect on the goodness of God and how fortunate

 Most of us have homes and jobs and families, good friends and supportive relationships.
 Many of us have more than sufficient to meet our material and spiritual needs.